hoschi/yode/README.md

 ## Name

 "Yode" comes from the english word "node", because you edit (AST) nodes.
 I swapped the letter "n" with a "y".
 Y you ask?
-Y not :D
+Y not :sob:

 ## Additional docs